skooter500/GP-2017-2018/README.md

 [![YouTube](http://img.youtube.com/vi/s6PA8jtWneQ/0.jpg)](https://www.youtube.com/watch?v=s6PA8jtWneQ)

 - Now add the player lazer.
 I used to UP key for this.
 I just drew a line for the lazer.
 - Make a variable for score and check for collisions between the lazer and the bug.
 Add a variable for score.
 You can print stuff to the screen using the text method in Processing.
-In my version, I actually used [this processing library](http://www.foobarquarium.de/blog/processing/MovingLetters/) which makes wireframe text.
+You can use a PFont to change the font to [this](https://www.dafont.com/hyperspace.font)
 - Make some sound effects and add them to the game.
 I used [BFXR](http://www.bfxr.net/) to make the sounds and the Minim library to play them, but you might prefer to use the [built-in audio methods in Processing](https://processing.org/tutorials/sound/).
 - Add the splash screen and game over screen.
 I used an int variable called gameState to control this.